 Bear in mind that some of the links on this website are affiliate links.
 If you go through them to make a purchase we will earn a commission at no extra cost to you but helps support our website.
 Keep in mind that we link these companies and their products because of their quality and not because of the commission we receive from your purchases.

 But recently thanks to companies such as Zenni and many others you are now able to find stylish and high-quality glasses at an affordable price.
 This has given people that wear prescription glasses the ability to purchase multiple pairs to match different outfits or situations.
-Gone are the days where you are stuck with your one pair of glasses for a year or even years because the frame itself costs hundreds of dollars.
+Gone are the days when you are stuck with your one pair of glasses for a year or even years because the frame itself costs hundreds of dollars.

 Zenni Glasses Review

 To be 100% honest I was one of those opticians that doubted Zenni when I first heard of them way back in the day.
 I was still fairly new to the optical industry back then, but I knew how important trying on frames was when picking out a pair of glasses.
 I just couldn’t wrap my head around the idea of an “online eyewear retailer”.
-I thought about some of the other things you need to place certain prescription glasses order such as the pupillary distance measurement, optical center, and segment height and it makes it that much more complicated.
+I thought about some of the other things you need to place certain prescription glasses orders such as the pupillary distance measurement, optical center, and segment height and it makes it that much more complicated.

 I thought for sure this business model was just something that wouldn’t work online.
 At the time there were plenty of online contact lens retailers such as 1800-Contacts, Coastal, and AC Lens, but selling contact lenses and prescription glasses online was two very different things.